simp-lee/passwordmanager/README.md

 Exports account data to CSV format. **Warning: Passwords in CSV files are stored in plain text.
 Handle the exported file with care.**

+## GUI Features

+The graphical interface provides an intuitive way to manage your passwords:

+1. **Visual Password Management**: Easily view, add, edit, and delete accounts
+2. **Password Strength Indicator**: Visual feedback on password strength (Weak/Medium/Strong)
+3. **Customizable Password Generation**: Generate passwords with specific requirements through a simple interface
+4. **One-Click Copy**: Copy passwords to clipboard with a single click
+5. **Searchable Account List**: Quickly find accounts by typing in the search box
+6. **Secure by Default**: Automatic locking of the vault when inactive
+7. **Visual Password Options**: Toggle password visibility with an eye icon
+8. **Streamlined Export/Import**: Simple dialogs for securely importing and exporting data

 ## Security Features

 1. **Strong Encryption**: Uses AES-256-GCM encryption and PBKDF2 key derivation with 100,000 iterations